NIS 2: Boosting supply chain security

 Why NIS 2 compliance is critical

 Organizations are now required to conduct regular and detailed risk assessments to identify vulnerabilities within their operations and supply chains.
 This evolution underscores the urgency for companies to reinforce their security measures, not only to protect their own systems but also to safeguard their partners and suppliers.
-With supply chains increasingly targeted by cybercriminals, the NIS 2 Directive establishes a strong regulatory framework for securing critical infrastructures across Europe.
+With supply chains increasingly targeted by cybercriminals, the NIS 2 Directive establishes a strong regulatory framework for securing digital services and critical infrastructures across Europe.

 Expanded coverage of NIS 2